forbesmyester/PHCurry/README.md

-# PHCurry - An implementatin of Curry similar to what is found in functional programming languages.
+# PHCurry - An implementation of Curry similar to what is found in functional programming languages.

 Currying is a concept from functional programming where you allow you a function that would normally need `n` arguments to be called with fewer